juliapassenberger/codingTasks/README.md

 ### Pokemon API
 - **Task Goal:** Use the Pokemon API and display results.
 - **Focus Area:** API calls with fetch() and parsing results.
-- **Limitations:** Only functionalities relevant to the focus area implemented with some basic page design.
+- **Limitations:** Only functionalities relevant to the focus area were implemented with some basic page design.
 - Click the following link to see the [website](https://html-preview.github.io/?url=https://github.com/juliapassenberger/codingTasks/blob/main/Pokemon%20API/pokemon.html), or go to the task folder.

 ### Table of Elements
 - **Task Goal:** Create a responsive table of elements.
 - **Focus Area:** Responsive design with media queries.
-- **Limitations:** Only functionalities relevant to the focus area implemented with some basic page design.
+- **Limitations:** Only functionalities relevant to the focus area were implemented with some basic page design.
 - Click the following link to see the [website](https://html-preview.github.io/?url=https://github.com/juliapassenberger/codingTasks/blob/main/Table%20of%20Elements/elements-grid.html), or go to the task folder.

 ### Tribute Page
 - **Task Goal:** This was the first page I created using HTML and CSS - a tribute to Ludwig van Beethoven.
 - **Focus Area:** Use a variety of HTML and CSS functionalities to familiarize yourself with the two.
-- **Limitations:** As the task was to utilise different elements and styling, the page design is a little inconsistent.
+- **Limitations:** As the task asked to utilise different elements and styling, the page design is a little inconsistent.
 - Click the following link to see the [website](https://html-preview.github.io/?url=https://github.com/juliapassenberger/codingTasks/blob/main/Tribute%20Page/tribute.html), or go to the task folder.

+## Installation Instructions
+For all react applications follow these installation steps:
+- Go to the root folder of the react app.
+- In the terminal/command line, use "npm install" to install all dependencies required for the application.
+- Run "npm start" to start the development server.
+- Navigate to the indicated localhost in your browser to see the running app.

+## Credits
+All code was created by Julia Passenberger.